gargleblaster/tudocs/docs/Reference/Exit tactics/candle_trail.md

 When we set the trail, we get both the current candle and the previous candle.
 If you are long and the current candle low is lower than the previous candle's low, or if you are short and the current candle high is higher than the previous candle's high, we use the current candle to set the trail.

 We calculate hours by market open, 9:30 am.
 If you use another platform and have pre market on, you might end up having a different candle open time than us.
-For example, if you trade the hour charts and have premarket on on TOS, the hourly candle starts at 9:00 am, since they are calculating since 4 am.
+For example, if you trade the hour charts and have premarket on in TOS, the hourly candle starts at 9:00 am, since they are calculating since 4 am.
 As of now, we are always starting from 9:30 am.

 ## See also
 [Grab Cents](grab_cents.md)